New Zealand NZeTA for Indian passport holders in 2026 — eligibility, fees, validity and what makes you ineligible

 Frequently asked questions

-Can Indian passport holders use NZeTA for tourism?
+Can Indian passport holders use the NZeTA?